These are actually skills, Skills that can be developed,

 But you need guidance and practice

-By taking present day examples of sexism, racism, heterosexism, misogyny, ableism, as well as other forms of privilege, and asking participants to identify what kinds of bias are in operation, and how to interrupt that behavior, Your Privilege Is Showing challenges participants to let their thinking evolve about the ways in which they have participated and still participate in systems of oppression, and illuminates the obliviousness of privileged perspectives by taking them out of the theoretical and into the actual, personal, daily experiences of players.
+By taking present day examples of sexism, racism, ableism, classism, as well as other forms of privilege, and asking participants to identify, name, and describe what kinds of bias are in operation, and how to interrupt that behavior, Your Privilege Is Showing and Perfectly Adequate Human challenge participants to let their thinking evolve about the ways in which they are both part of and impacted by systems of harm by taking them out of the theoretical and into the actual, personal, daily experiences of players.
 The framework also has mechanisms built in to discuss other participant’s choices, and disagreements.